animetosho/ParPar/xor_depends/info.md

 significantly slower than a JIT implementation of the full 16-bit multiply.

 This may be a viable approach if JIT cannot be performed, as long as one doesn't mind compiling 511 kernels (which is still quite a significant number).
-A C implementation may also not be able to exploit certain optimal strategies, due to the lack of variable goto support.
+A pure C implementation may also not be able to exploit certain optimal strategies, due to the lack of variable goto support (GCC extensions to C allow this however).

+### Multi-region Optimization

+Typically we’re going to be multiplying multiple regions, not just one region, so there may be ways to exploit this.

+One idea is to JIT kernels for multiple values before actually executing them.
+In theory, this may allow CPUs, which speculatively execute far ahead, more time to deal with self-modifying code.
+It also may amortize the cost of kernel calls if we wish to be W\^X friendly.

+Initial testing seems to show that this strategy can have noticeable effects on performance, though they appear to be linked with Intel i3/i5/i7 range CPUs generating fewer SMC (machine clear due to self modifying code) events, rather than being more friendly to speculative execution.
+This gain is mostly noticed when processing small blocks of data, however, for larger blocks, this generally performs worse, probably due to the less efficient cache usage.